Sri Lanka parliament speaker rebuffs Supreme Court summons

 The United States, United Nations and the Commonwealth have raised concern over the impeachment move and have called on the government to ensure the independence of the judiciary.

-Buddhism is the main religion according to the constitution and followed by over 70 percent of the 20 million Sri Lankans.

-"The majority of the people think that the impeachment motion against the chief justice will lead to a disenchantment with all branches of the judiciary," they said in the latter.

-Bandaranayake recently came under criticism from government supporters for ruling against a bid by the central government to take control of an 80 billion rupees ($614.20 million) development budget, saying it had to be approved by the country's nine provincial councils.
+Bandaranayake recently came under criticism from government supporters for ruling against a bid by the central government to take control of an 80 billion rupees (383 million pounds) development budget, saying it had to be approved by the country's nine provincial councils.

 The block on the bill irked the government and its backers, some of whom accused the judiciary of exceeding its writ.